La Païva: Joins the Demimonde

 When it became clear that Lachmann was destitute after Herz left for America, one of her friends, courtesan Esther Guimond, had a solution.
-She took Lachmann to a fashionable milliner, Camille, who advised the Russian émigré to seek her fortune in London, where she could take advantage of that "fairy-land in which noble strangers present beautiful women with £40,000 or £50,000 a year in pin-money."
-Dressed in borrowed finery, Lachmann "managed to get to ...
-Covent Garden, where she made a profitable display of her other gifts".
+She took Lachmann to a fashionable milliner named Camille, who advised the Russian émigré to seek her fortune in London, where she could take advantage of that "fairy-land in which noble strangers present beautiful women with £40,000 or £50,000 a year in pin-money."
+Dressed in borrowed finery, Lachmann "managed to get to...Covent Garden, where she made a profitable display of her other gifts".
 Her first British conquest was Edward Stanley, 2nd Baron Stanley of Alderley, and she became his mistress for a time.

 Her affair with Lord Stanley was followed by other remunerative alliances with "other more or less well-known men of the day", including the duc de Guiche (later 10th duc de Gramont).

-Cornelia Otis Skinner wrote that one of La Païva's conquests was Adolphe Gaiffe, a banker of whom she demanded twenty banknotes of one thousand francs each—which, she stipulated, he must burn one by one during a scheduled 30 minutes of lovemaking.
+Cornelia Otis Skinner wrote that one of La Païva's conquests was Adolphe Gaiffe, a banker of whom she demanded 20 banknotes of 1,000 francs each—which, she stipulated, he must burn one by one during a scheduled 30 minutes of lovemaking.
 The banker decided to substitute counterfeit banknotes.
 Even so, the sight of their incineration was so unnerving that he could not accomplish his part of the tryst.
 Another source, however, states that the courtesan burned the notes, one by one, during her sexual congress with Gaiffe, who bet his friends he would be able to access her favors without payment—and so he did, because the money was fake.